 A soil amendment, also known as a soil conditioner, assists plant health and growth.
 While this is a very simple definition, the science behind it is not (as you have probably already guessed from your search results!).
 These soil amendments, depending on the type chosen and applied, can affect moisture retention, porosity, pH balance, and so much more.

 And while there are numerous kinds of amendments you could use, choosing the right one depends upon soil composition, climate, and the plant itself.
 Here are some basic soil amendments or soil conditioners.
 And then there’s a soil amendment that transcends the traditional category and could really land in its own category–it’s that revolutionary!
 We’re talking about Mychorrhizal fungi…

-The question “Why Use a Traditional Soil Amendment?”, we believe, is inherently answered in its definition.
-Simply put, soil amendments or conditioners improve the physical nature of your soil thereby helping your plants grow optimally, which we believe, is why you landed here in the first place!
+The question “Why Use a Traditional Soil Amendment?” we believe, is inherently answered in its definition.
+Simply put, soil amendments or conditioners improve the physical nature of your soil thereby helping your plants grow optimally, which we believe is why you landed here in the first place!